What is Altman Z-Score

 x5 (efficiency factor)= Sales/Total Assets

-In general, lower the Z-score value, higher is the probability of a company going bankrupt.
+In general, the lower the Z-score value, the higher the probability of a company going bankrupt.

-A value of less than 1.81 means there are high chances for the company to file bankruptcy or high distress company
+A value of less than 1.81 means there is a high chance for the company to file bankruptcy or high distress company.

 For a more conservative approach, 2.69 is the cut-off mark instead of 2.99.